Meeting Time: November 19, 2020 at 4:00pm EST

 • 10105208141360062

-Chris Woodard almost 4 years ago
+Chris Woodard about 4 years ago

 You can't face a camera in court.
 Stop violating our rights.
 The voters have told you this time and again.